-MODE_PLLIN (F4): Force Continuous Mode, Burst Mode Operation, or Pulse-Skipping Mode Selection Pin and External Synchronization Input to Phase Detector Pin.
-Connect this pin to SGND to force both channels into force continuous mode of operation.
+MODE_PLLIN (F4): Forced Continuous Mode, Burst Mode Operation, or Pulse-Skipping Mode Selection Pin and External Synchronization Input to Phase Detector Pin.
+Connect this pin to SGND to force both channels into forced continuous mode of operation.
 Connect to INTV{CC} to enable pulse-skipping mode of operation.
 Leaving the pin floating will enable Burst Mode operation.
 A clock on the pin will force both channels into continuous mode of operation and synchronized to the external clock applied to this pin.

-PIN FUNCTIONS (Recommended to Use Test Points to Monitor Signal Pin Connections.)
+PIN FUNCTIONS (Recommended to use Test Points to monitor signal pin connections.)